Are you a people person? Add in-depth studies of human resources management and organizational development, and put that talent and passion to work.

 This program consists of five upper division online human resources and organizational development courses for a total of 15 credit hours.

 Introduction to the development and management of an organization's human resources, with emphasis on planning for the screening, selection, orientation and training of employees.
 Additional topics include performance appraisal, compensation, benefits, equal employment opportunity, incentives and rewards.
+This course is a replacement course for MGT440 as of the 2013-2014 Spring-A term.
+Students cannot receive credit for both these courses.
+This class will be offered beginning Winter 2017.

 Introduces the major laws affecting employment in the United States including insurance, compensation, and labor, health and safety related to employment and compensation.
 The provisions of those laws as well as public policy supporting regulation and the future modifications are addressed.